storj/docs/app/(docs)/object-mount/linux/advanced/k8s/page.md

 The Object Mount CSI Driver supports dynamic provisioning of Object Mount Fusion `PV` pairs.

-Simply deploy a backing `StorageClass` and refer to it in the Object Mount `StorageClasse's` `parameters.fusionStorageClass` parameter.
+Simply deploy a backing `StorageClass` and refer to it in the Object Mount `StorageClass` `parameters.fusionStorageClass` parameter.

 The Object Mount CSI Driver will use it to generate and delete backing `PVs` alongside Object Mount `PVs` and bind them as needed.